thomasfr/hass-addons/amazon-s3-backup/DOCS.md

 Usage of the addon requires knowledge of Amazon S3 and AWS IAM.
 Under the hood it uses the aws cli version 2, specifically the `aws s3 sync` command.

+## Thanks
+This addon is highly inspired by https://github.com/gdrapp/hass-addons and https://github.com/rrostt/hassio-backup-s3